Friday, 7 April 2017, Meeting Room S221, Hong Kong Convention and Exhibition Centre

 Full day conference

-Trade Commissioner, Consulate General of Hungary in Hong Kong and Macao
+Trade Commissioner, Consulate General of Hungary in Hong Kong and Macau

 Dr Péter GARAI serves as Trade Commissioner at the Consulate General of Hungary in Hong Kong and Macau since 2015.
 During his career at the Ministry of Foreign Affairs and Trade he has covered a wide range of European Union affairs including Hungary’s EU Presidency in 2011.
 His public sector experience includes serving several years at the Constitutional Court of Hungary.
 He holds a law degree (dr. jur.) from Pázmány Péter Catholic University in Budapest and an MBA from UC Berkeley’s Haas School of Business.

-Special Representative for China, The Institute of Civil Engineers
+Special Representative for China, The Institution of Civil Engineers

 Ir Dr Douglas E OAKERVEE has had a distinguished career as a Civil Engineer and has vast experience of delivering major projects.
 These have included his role as Chief Tunnel Engineer of the Hong Kong Mass Transit Railway Authority, then Senior Resident Engineer and later Construction Manager for the tunnelled sections of the Railway in North Kowloon and the Tsuen Wan Extension.
 He went on to set up his own company, undertaking in Hong Kong the Tai Po Gas Reforming Works and associated submarine pipelines, the Eastern Harbour Crossing, and the Kwun Tong By-pass and in the UK in JV with the Babtie Group Ltd (now Jacobs) the Jubilee Line Extension from London Bridge to Waterloo including Southwark.
 In1991 he was appointed to the Hong Kong Airport Authority as Project Director and was wholly responsible for planning, design, procurement, and construction of the new Hong Kong International Airport on a man-made island in the South China Sea.